FF6BeyondChaos/BeyondChaosRandomizer/README.md

 A: You learn new Rages by winning any battle with the monster, regardless of whether you're not on the Veldt or anyone with Rage is in your party.

 Q: I'm at Vargas but I don't have Blitz.
 How do I beat him?
 A: You can defeat him normally without Blitz.
 His HP was lowered to make him beatable without much (if any) grinding.
+Also, if you can Pummel him, that still works.

 Q: How do I defeat TunnelArmr without Runic?
 A: Just kill it.